AllenCellModeling/fish_morphology_code/README.md

 Use `--test=True` to download only two sample fields + single cells to the `2d_autocontrasted_fields_and_single_cells_test` directory.

 ### Single cell features from normalized (autocontrasted) 2D tiffs
-The features in this dataset are computed on the 8-bit normalized (aurocontrasted) tiff dataset.
+The features in this dataset are computed on the single cell images in the 8-bit normalized (aurocontrasted) tiff dataset, using the cellprofiler pipeline in this repo.
 To get the whole dataset (~100 MB) of features on singles cells from all 478 fields:
 ```
 download_2D_features